 But what happens in cases where an elderly parent’s long-term care needs drain the probate estate completely?
 It’s not uncommon for one or both spouses to require costly nursing home care or lengthy hospitalization.
 Even a single year of residential care can cost tens of thousands of dollars.
 In a case where biological children were named in a decedent’s will but left out of non-probate assets, an individual’s children would end up with no inheritance.
 This could create a potential windfall, contrary to your expectations and desires, for stepchildren designated as beneficiaries on life insurance policies and retirement accounts.

 Other common issues that arise from unchanged beneficiary designations include:

 - Not adding additional children as beneficiaries when born;

 - Not removing ex-spouses or former in-laws as beneficiaries;

 - Not making “special arrangements” for dependents with special needs.

 Review Your Estate Plan

-At Cohen Law Firm, although I do not generally do estate planning, I can assist in changing beneficiary designations, point you in the right direction to obtain the estate planning you desire, and provide a complete range of services once that planning is completed.
-Those services include will and trust interpretation, administration, probate, dispute resolution, and litigation if necessary.
+At Cohen Law Firm, I will review and update your existing estate plan, or create one for those who have never had one.
+Typically, that plan will include a will, a trust, a power of attorney, and an advance health care directive.
+Along with writing the documents necessary to create the plan, I will ensure that all of your assets are actually transferred into our new trust, and can assist you in changing beneficiary designations.
+In addition, I handle will and trust interpretation, administration, probate, dispute resolution, and litigation if necessary.
 I have seen first-hand the difficult consequences and conflicts among family members that can result when outdated estate plans and unchanged beneficiary designations failed to keep up with the lives, expectations, and desires of the individuals.
 Make sure your estate plan and your beneficiary designations keep up with your life, and that they change as you do.